 Selective isometric testing of muscle strength can help identify the tendon defect:

-Symptomatic patients with full thickness tears or partial tears greater than 50% should be offered surgical repair.
+Symptomatic patients with full-thickness or partial tears higher than 50% should be offered surgical repair.

-Posterior instability: Younger competitive golfers may describe pain and a sense of instability during their golf swing.
-Some players even complain of an audible clunk when the left lead arm is fully adducted and internally rotated at the top of the backswing or at the initiation of the forward-swing.
-It is possible that the unopposed rotation action of subscapularis muscle (which is highly active during the golf swing) may lead to posterior instability of the shoulder joint.
+Posterior instability: Younger competitive golfers may describe the pain and a sense of instability during their golf swing.
+Some players even complain of an audible clunk when the left lead arm is fully adducted and internally rotated at the top of the backswing or the initiation of the forward swing.
+The unopposed rotation action of the subscapularis muscle (which is highly active during the golf swing) may lead to posterior instability of the shoulder joint.

-Physical examination typically reveals pain or symptoms of instability when the arm is flexed, adducted and internally rotated.
-With the arm abducted 90 degrees and in neutral rotation, axial load is applied to the elbow.
+Physical examination typically reveals pain or symptoms of instability when the arm is flexed, adducted, and internally rotated.
+An axial load is applied to the elbow with the arm abducted 90 degrees and in neutral rotation.
 Posterior subluxation with a click may be noted.
 Most patients respond to an aggressive rehab programme of rotator cuff strengthening.
 If not, operative stabilisation, usually combined with subacromial decompression, is indicated (Hovis et al. 2002).